derrickburt/derrickburt.github.io/opengis/malawi/index.md

 </p>
 </details>

+<details>
-Here is a small subset of our code to convert the household level data to quintiles.
-This was one of the more difficult portions of the methodology to reproduce.
+	<summary> Here is a small subset of our code to convert the household level data to quintiles.
+This was one of the more difficult portions of the
+		methodology to reproduce.
 While Malcomb et al. explains that they reclassified these sets of data into quntiles from 0 to 5 (notwithstanding the fact that 0 to 5 actually represents 6 classes), they did not explain in detail the decision making processes that went into these classifications.
-Further, 5 of the 12 household variables were represented either a 0 or 1 score, and there was no explanation as to how these variables were weighted nor any justification for the decision to use quintiles.
+		Further, 5 of the 12 household variables were represented either a 0 or 1 score, and there was no explanation as to how these variables were weighted nor any justification for the decision to use quintiles. </summary>

-<details>
-	<summary> Code: </summary>
 	<p>

 ```sql